-Mounties may have broken law during N.B. anti-fracking protests, says watchdog | CBC News
+RCMP watchdog raises concerns over how Mounties surveil protesters | CBC News

 The commission released portions of its interim report earlier this year when it was asked to review the RCMP's conduct on Wet'suwet'en traditional territory in British Columbia.

-CRCC Chairperson Michelaine Lahaie declined to launch a public interest investigation because she said the same broad issues were raised and previously investigated in New Brunswick.
+CRCC chairperson Michelaine Lahaie declined to launch a public interest investigation because she said the same broad issues were raised and previously investigated in New Brunswick.

 The Civilian Review and Complaints Commission reviews thousands of complaints every year, though the vast majority are not as high-profile as the Rexton protests.

-While the commission has investigative powers and can make recommendations, the RCMP has no obligation to implement those findings and there's no appeal process to deal with the disagreements between the two bodies.
+While the commission has investigative powers and can make recommendations, the RCMP is under no obligation to implement those findings — and there's no appeal process to deal with disagreements between the two bodies.

 This is something the report called into question multiple times.